CybotAS/CookiebotWP/readme.txt

 ### 4.3.4 ###
 Release date: November 30th 2023

-Cookiebot CMP version 4.3.4 is out!
+Cookiebot by Usercentrics version 4.3.4 is out!
 This release adds Google Consent Mode v2 support and updates content.
 Here is the complete list of this update

 ####What's new####
 * Google Consent Mode v2 support